 “You're one of the few who arrived and immediately experienced the spiritual imagination of the place and appreciated it in an articulate and instinctive way.
 What intrigues me is how many people move here and are tone deaf.
 I can't figure out why they are here since they might as well live in Colorado: beautiful but soulless...the chthonic spirits are absent.
 ‘Course sometimes a man needs relief from the resonating spirits.
 They can drive you mad.”

--Bill Whaley: Taos writer (GRINGO LESSONS), publisher (The Horse Fly)
+-Bill Whaley: Taos writer (Gringo Lessons), publisher (Horse Fly)

-There’s a “real” website, too.
-By all means check out JHFARR.COM for 900+ blog posts, photos, and contact info—all searchable via keywords, dates, categories, & tags—as well as my Amazon author page.
+I’ve been writing and publishing online since the mid-‘90s.
+See my main website JHFARR.COM for 900+ blog posts, photos, and contact info—all searchable via keywords, dates, categories, & tags—as well as my Amazon author page.
 My Smugmug photo gallery is an astonishing visual history of our time here.
 I’m on Twitter, too.
 Some of you may have heard of me from Zoo Zone, Farr Site, MacFaust, GRACK!, and FarrFeed, all long gone by now.
 Go visit all the living links and see.

 Yes, I was an Air Force brat.
 Before I graduated from high school (my third), we’d moved over 40 times, counting changes of residence in the same locations (Texas, New York, Maryland, Virginia, and Germany among them).
 Writing-wise, I’ve been publishing online since 1996.
 Before then, in some cases long before then, I was a college instructor, woods hippie, groundskeeper, metal sculptor, cartoonist, bronze caster, office manager, artist, rock & roll songwriter, web columnist, online senior news editor, and self-published author.
 We moved out here from the Eastern Shore of Maryland in ‘99.
-Almost immediately, Bill Whaley hired me to write a long-running column called “El Emigrante” for his inimitable Horse Fly newspaper, where I learned some things I still can’t talk about—the man in black with a satchel and a gun, etc. There was a long stint in there as a web designer, too.
-Besides the 900+ blog posts mentioned above, you’ll find the years since then in Buffalo Lights: Maryland to New Mexico, Taos Soul: Love Stories, Heroes, and Wild Adventure, Another Day in Paradise: Notes from Taos, and of course The Helen Chronicles: When Your Mother Falls Apart, which I heartily recommend to anyone whose parents ate their young.
+Almost immediately, Bill Whaley hired me to write a long-running column called “El Emigrante” for his inimitable Horse Fly monthly journal, where I learned some things I still can’t talk about.
+There was a long stint as a web designer in there, too.
+Besides the 900+ blog posts mentioned above, you’ll find the years since then chronicled in Buffalo Lights: Maryland to New Mexico, Taos Soul: Love Stories, Heroes, and Wild Adventure, Another Day in Paradise: Notes from Taos, and of course The Helen Chronicles: When Your Mother Falls Apart.

-“With all the things you’ve done, why the hell do you need a Substack, and why am I even reading this?”
+“With all the things you’ve done, why the hell do you need a Substack?”